 now the nation has hosted Eurovision, joined the EU and starred in controversial

 bare-backing porn flick

 Homosexuality has been legal in Latvia since 1992, and the age of consent has

-been 16 for all persuasions since 1998; however, the nation will face pressure
+been 16 for all persuasions since 1998; however, the nation continues to face pressure

-from the EU on other matters such as anti-discrimination laws and civil partnership
+from the EU on other matters such as anti-discrimination laws having only allowed civil partnership

 boast defected ballet legend Mikhail Baryshnikov amongst their number - speak